Amlyze/amltrix-data/markdown/actors.md

 - Concealing beneficial owners behind digital registration and nonexistent physical premises, hindering financial institutions' KYC processes.
 - Using fictitious call center or e-commerce activities to generate apparent business revenue, complicating transaction monitoring.
 - Rapidly relocating or dissolving these virtual entities across different jurisdictions to evade scrutiny or detection.
-- [Fictitious Sales](https://framework.amltrix.com/techniques/T0031) — Illicit operators orchestrate fictitious sales by:

-- Advertising non-existent goods or staging sham auctions, generating outwardly legitimate commercial inflows.
-- Channeling payments into the financial system as purported business revenue, disguising the illicit origin from financial institutions.

-Their actions distort transactional records, making it difficult for banks or payment processors to detect that no actual trade has occurred.
 - [Invoice Manipulation](https://framework.amltrix.com/techniques/T0008) — - They plan and execute the submission of falsified or inflated invoices, sometimes mixing legitimate trade with phantom shipments.
 - By manipulating documents and values, they conceal illicit proceeds under the guise of ordinary trade.
 - Financial institutions face heightened risk when processing these transactions, as the true nature of the funds and goods is obscured.